Skip to main content

 The platforms below are the ones CRE lending teams most often evaluate.
 Each one was built for a specific type of lender or a specific part of the workflow.
 Here is an honest assessment of where each one fits.

 Dealpath is the most established name in institutional CRE deal management and has invested heavily in its lender module over the last several years.
 Debt funds, insurance company lenders, and bank CRE groups use it for origination pipeline tracking, credit memo workflows, and portfolio-level reporting.
-Annual contracts typically start above $25,000.
-Implementation takes weeks.
-It is purpose-built for institutional governance and IC reporting, but the cost and complexity make it a poor fit for lending teams below 15 people.
+Dealpath does not publish pricing and requires a sales call.
+Implementation typically takes weeks.
+It is purpose-built for institutional governance and IC reporting; the enterprise sales motion and feature depth are typically a heavier lift than smaller lending teams want to take on.

 Built Technologies is the dominant platform for construction lending.
 It tracks budgets, draw schedules, inspections, and disbursements, and it integrates with the contractors and inspectors on the project side.
 Strong if construction lending is a meaningful share of your originations.
 Less useful as a general deal management platform for permanent debt, balance-sheet lending, or syndicated transactions where the construction-specific workflow does not apply.